denisbeslic/denovopipeline/README.md

 To finally assembly the sequence, use convertForALPS

 ```
+conda activate denovopipeline
 python src/main.py convertForALPS --input example_dataset/results/summary.csv
 ```
 The command will split up the summary file and generate contigs for each tool in results/ALPS_Assembly.
-It will also create several figures and stats if desired.
+Additionally, it will also generate CSVs with information about the Peptide Recall, AA Recall, AA Precision